-Our sole purpose is to outfit homeless and housing insecure individuals, who have found new jobs, with the specific things that they need to start back to work.
+Our sole purpose as a 501(c)3 non-profit is to outfit homeless and housing insecure individuals, who have found new jobs, with the specific things that they need to start back to work.
 We believe gainful employment is a key factor in helping individuals secure and maintain stable housing.
 With our practical and timely assistance, that few other agencies provide, we help remove obstacles that often prevent workers from being able to take a job – like required work clothes and work shoes, trade tools, professional licenses or union dues, and an unlimited 31-day bus pass so they have a reliable way to get to work everyday for an entire month.

 To outfit homeless individuals with the required work items they need to start a new job.